-Management committee: As the governing body with responsibility for overseeing our work, our management committee must provide leadership and strategic guidance.
+Board: As the governing body with responsibility for overseeing our work, our Board must provide leadership and strategic guidance.
 It will also have overall control of our affairs and ensure compliance with our policies and procedures.

 In relation to complaints, its role is threefold: